8Vikca/bachelor-thesis/README.md

 # Bachelor Thesis

 In case you are member of organization VUT you can download working virtual machine with web application integrated from [Google Drive](https://drive.google.com/drive/folders/1KVkOSS4HEcpgYRN-5qQGOuz7_Xhd18Fu?usp=sharing).

-You can find there video sample with explanation about web application too.
+The demonstration of experimental workplace and explanation of web application's functions are available in youtube video [here](https://youtu.be/GIMIsmXUMkk).

 ## Prerequisites
 - [Git](https://git-scm.com/download/win)